watchexec/cargo-watch/README.md

 target-folder-ignorer.
 Check your options and paths.

-You can also use the `--watch-when-idle` flag to ignore any event that happens while the command is running. **This will become the default in 8.0.**
+You can also use the `--watch-when-idle` flag to ignore any event that happens while the command is running.

 ### If it runs repeatedly only touching ignored files